-In business, it has long been the adage that more people means more money.
-When it comes to your company’s website, this means more people have to actually stay on your site, rather than in your store.
+In business, the adage has long been that more people means more money.
+Regarding your company’s website, more people must stay on your site rather than in your store.

-It is estimated that the average customer will check back on a site, ultimately visiting up to FIVE times before they choose to make a purchase.
+It is estimated that the average customer will check back on a site, ultimately visiting up to FIVE times before purchasing.

 So, is your website losing customers before they ever give your company a chance?

 Let’s review the infographic below to find the answer to this important question.

 So, why do people leave your website, and why do you lose leads?